courtneyxann/oapa/docs/about-us.md

 </div>

 Meetings are typically held the third Thursdays of September, November, January, March and April.
-For time and location, please contact your delegate or the President.
+For time and location, please contact your delegate or the OAPA President.

-For the 2020-2021 year meetings will be held on the third Thursdays of September, January, February, April, June and July.

 ### Member Organizations